foxdonut/meiosis/docs/lessons/05-meiosis-with-mergerino.md

 ## 05 - Meiosis with Mergerino

-In the previous lesson, [04 - Meiosis with Function Patches](04-meiosis-with-function-patches.html), we set up the Meiosis pattern with an `update` stream of function patches.
+In the previous section, we set up the Meiosis pattern with an `update` stream of function patches.

 In this section, we will use another approach - my personal favourite - using a library called [Mergerino](https://github.com/fuzetsu/mergerino).
 The Meiosis pattern is flexible enough that you